Academics

 In partnership with

-Ironi Tet High School
+Ironi Aleph High School

-Ironi Alef High School
+Ironi Dalet High School

 Lady Davis High School